demisto/content/Packs/MongoDB/Integrations/MongoDB/README.md

 ##### Human Readable Output
 >MongoDB: Total of 1 entries has been modified.

-if an entry was created and inserted using the *upset* argument:
+If an entry was created and inserted using the *upset* argument:

 >MongoDB: A new entry was inserted to the collection.